Price: $179/$199 for 32GB/64GB

 The new remote replaces the overly-sensitive trackpad with an intuitive clickpad and jog wheel.
 I swear, you could just look at the old trackpad and suddenly your program would pause or rewind randomly.
 The new clickpad still works with touch gestures, like swiping, but also has actual buttons.
 Even in my few days of testing, I began to mix and match — I’d start to gesture downward to scroll quickly through Netflix rows, then press buttons to go more slowly and examine the options.

 I really like the jog wheel functionality, which reminds me of old-school iPods.
 Once I paused a program, I could swipe my thumb around the wheel to fast-forward and rewind with more speed and greater precision.

 The Siri remote also has buttons for Power, TV/Home, Back, Play/Pause, Mute and Volume, while the Siri button rests on the side.
 Back replaces the Menu button on the old remote and is more logical for navigating through apps to return to the home screen.
 However, the TV/Home button doesn’t return you to the actual home screen; it takes you to the Apple TV app.
 And sometimes, you’re so deep within an app you have to click the back button a dozen times.
+A true Home button is the one feature the Apple TV remote should copy from the Roku.
 Instead, I found the easiest way to get back to the home screen, with all the apps, was to use the Siri button.

 The one knock against the remote is that it doesn’t work with Apple's Find My technology found in its iPhones and AirTag trackers.
 So, while the slightly larger form-factor makes it easier to locate among the couch cushions, there’s no way to ping it when it goes missing (and it will go missing).